6 SEO-focused Content Marketing Trends to Capitalise on in 2023

-In 2021, influencer marketing saw an even significant rise as small-medium brands started using them for branding and marketing activities.
-What was earlier restricted to big brands like Sephora and Nike now moved on to medium-sized brands too.
+In 2023, influencer marketing saw an even significant rise as small-medium brands started using them for branding and marketing activities.
+What was earlier restricted to big brands like Sephora and Nike now moved on to medium-sized brands.

 At the same time, the number of creators and influencers, especially on platforms like Instagram.
-TikTok and YouTube saw a huge spike which offered more opportunities for collaboration.
+TikTok and YouTube saw a considerable spike which offered more opportunities for collaboration.

 71% of marketers say customers gained from influencer marketing are of higher quality than those acquired from other marketing channels.